Official Programme for the Charitabl. Impact Stage at SXSW Sydney 2025

 Featuring: Logan Whitaker (Cotton On Foundation), Gemma Considine (Cotton On Foundation) & Special Guests

 The global youth mental health crisis is one of the most urgent challenges of our time.
 Its scale and complexity demand collective action - no single funder, organization, or initiative can solve it alone.
 This session highlights how global fashion brand Cotton On brings its purpose to life through the Cotton On Foundation, demonstrating how business can be a powerful force for good.
-By mobilizing its people, partners, and customers, Cotton On is taking collective action to the next level - driving innovative, community-led solutions to support youth mental health around the world.

-10:00 - 11:30 — Corporate Courage: How the private sector can make a difference +
+10:00 - 11:00 — Corporate Courage: How the private sector can make a difference +

 Featuring: Angela MacMillan (Commonwealth Bank), Moo Baulch (Our Watch), Tarang Chawla (Not One More Niki), Kristine Kaukomaa (Minderoo Foundation)